Reds beat Glens as Linfield stay top

 Dean Shiels' Swifts grabbed their third shortly after the restart as Campbell was on hand again to fire home his second of the evening, and although Warrenpoint then struck back through substitute Greg Moorehouse to make it a nervy ending for the Swifts, it wasn't enough as Barry Gray's men fell short.

-Carrick fought back from two goals down and a man down to snatch a 2-2 with relegation rivals Portadown at Taylor's Avenue.
+Carrick fought back from two goals down and a man down to snatch a 2-2 with relegation rivals Portadown at Taylors Avenue.

 It was going so well for the Ports in the first half as skipper Michael Ruddy headed into the top corner for a 19th-minute opener.